Fault Detection via Occupation Kernel Principal Component Analysis: Experiments

 initialized from randomly selected initial conditions on the unit circle.
 To test the developed OKPCA fault detection method, the reconstruction error is evaluated at 20 trajectories of the same system and 20 trajectories of the \emph{faulty} system

 also starting from random initial conditions on the unit circle.

 All trajectories are 2 seconds long and sampled every 0.01 seconds.
 The Gaussian radial basis function $k(x,y) = \mathrm{e}^{\frac{-\left\Vert x-y\right\Vert^2}{\mu}}$ is used as the kernel function with width parameter $\mu=0.6$ and $N=20$ eigenvectors are selected for the projection in \eqref{eq:reconstructionError}.
 The detection threshold is set to be equal to 2 times the highest reconstruction error seen in the training data, that is, $\varepsilon = 2\max_{i}\{R(\gamma_i)\}_{i=1}^M$.
 Normal test trajectories with reconstruction errors higher than the threshold are classified as false positives and faulty test trajectories with reconstruction errors smaller than the threshold are classified as false negative.
+To compare OKPCA and KPCA in a way that is independent of threshold selection, a \emph{mixing percentage} is computed.
+The mixing percentage is defined as the percentage of the test trajectories that fall within the band defined by the smallest reconstruction error among faulty trajectories and the largest reconstruction error among normal trajectories.
+The performance of OKPCA and KPCA for this test is summarized in the third column of Table \ref{tab:comparison}

+Since the OKPCA method relies on integrals of trajectories, the data do not need to be equally spaced.
+To demonstrate the applicability of the OKPCA method to data sets with variable sampling rates, a sampling noise, uniformly distributed in the interval $[-0.004,0.004]$ is added to each sampling instant of the training data and the test data (i.e., the sampling rate is uniformly distributed between 0.002s and 0.01s).
+The performance of OKPCA and KPCA for this test is summarized in the fourth column of Table \ref{tab:comparison}.

+As opposed to PCA, which is generally not robust to noise \cite{SCC.Lu.Zhang.ea2004}, occupation kernel PCA, owing to integration of the trajectories, is expected to have inherent robustness to zero-mean measurement noise and sampling noise.
+To test this hypothesis, the 100 trials are repeated with $M=50$, $100$, and $150$ by adding Gaussian noise with standard deviation 0.01 to each measurement in the training data and the test data (see Fig. \ref{fig:academicNoisyData}).
+For comparison, the KPCA fault detection method from \cite{SCC.Hoffmann2007} is applied to the same data set with 20 eigenvectors and $\mu = 5$.
+The performance of OKPCA and KPCA for this test is summarized in the last column of Table \ref{tab:comparison}.

-Fig. \ref{fig:academicGoodTrial} illustrates the results of one of the \emph{successful} (no false positives or false negatives) trials where it can be seen that the faulty test trajectories have a higher reconstruction error than the normal test trajectories.
-Fig. \ref{fig:academicBadTrial} illustrates the results of one of the \emph{unsuccessful} trials where the decision boundary is not as clear as the successful trial.
+Fig. \ref{fig:academicGoodTrial} illustrates the results of one of the \emph{successful} (no false positives or false negatives) noisy trials where it can be seen that the faulty test trajectories have a higher reconstruction error than the normal test trajectories.
+Fig. \ref{fig:academicBadTrial} illustrates the results of one of the \emph{unsuccessful} noisy trials where the decision boundary is not as clear as the successful trial.